 "Right now he needs some space," Harry said with certainty.
 It was strange; he wasn't sure if it was just because he spent so much time with his boyfriend that he could now read Draco's emotions like a book, but he knew that the blond needed to be left alone for a bit.
 "Trust me," he added, when Hermione looked sceptical.

-"Well then let's focus on this transfiguration essay," Hermione suggested.
-"Ron's done reading this one so it is your turn," she said moving the large book to in front of Harry, who looked at Ron in slight alarm.
+"Well, seeing as you don't have anything else to be doing, Harry, we can all focus on this transfiguration essay," Hermione suggested sternly, to which Harry sighed.
+"Ron's done reading this one, so it is your turn," she said moving the large book to in front of Harry, who looked at Ron in slight alarm.

 "You heard her, mate, it's your turn," he said, looking far too amused for Harry's liking.
 For Hermione's too, apparently.